Programmable logic controller (PLC): all-rounder in automation technology

 However, robustness, millisecond response times, long life cycles, IT security, and, not least, the hardware base installed by the millions continue to be an argument for PLC automation.
 What’s more, modern plc systems increasingly meet requirements regarding IT functionality (OT meets IT), standardized communication (OPC UA), the integration of cloud and edge functionality, and artificial intelligence.

 Analysts also see further growth in the PLC industry.
-In a recent study, Mordor Intelligence projects the market for programmable logic controllers (PLC) to increase from USD 11.75 billion this year to USD 14.46 billion by 2028, with an average annual growth rate (CAGR) of 4.23 percent.
-In the same year, the IMARC Group expects revenue of USD 20.2 billion for the PLC industry.
+In a recent study, Mordor Intelligence projects the market for programmable logic controllers (PLC) to increase from USD 12.73 billion this year to USD 15.77 billion by 2030, with an average annual growth rate (CAGR) of 4.37 percent.
+In 2033, the IMARC Group expects revenue of USD 24.6 billion for the PLC industry.

 PLC structure and principle